ccmucdenver/ccm-docs/docs/overview.md

 ## Now let's get more sophisticated.

-* You need special software that is not installed on the compute nodes: have the job execute your code in a [singularity container](../singularity), which can carry the complete software environment with it.
+* If you need special software that is not installed on the compute nodes, have the job execute your code in a [singularity container](../singularity), which can carry the complete software environment with it.

 * Request estimated number of cores your code needs if you do not know exactly how many (e.g., some codes in R)

-* You want your job to run for a long time (weeks and more): use the math-score partition
+* If you want your job to run for a long time (weeks and more): use the math-score partition

-* You run sofware that needs [modules](../modules) loaded first: load the modules in your job script. **On alderaan only**
+* If you run sofware that needs [modules](../modules) loaded first: load the modules in your job script. **On alderaan only**

-* You have MPI code to use multiple cores and nodes as a single large computer: Ask for enough cores and run your executable as argument to `mpirun` command.
+* If you have MPI code to use multiple cores and nodes as a single large computer, ask for enough cores and run your executable as argument to `mpirun` command.
 Make sure you use the same MPI version (GNU or Intel) to build and run the code.
  See `/home/jmandel/templates` for examples. **On alderaan only**

-* You need to run interactively, not a script: ssh from `clas-compute.ucdenver.pvt` to one of the interactive nodes, `math-colibri-i01` or `math-colibri-i02`.
-Or run interactively on a more powerful alderaan node by entering the magic line
+* If you need to run interactively, not a script, ssh from `clas-compute.ucdenver.pvt` to one of the interactive nodes, `math-colibri-i01` or `math-colibri-i02`.
+Or, run interactively on a more powerful alderaan node by entering the magic line
-    srun --pty -N 1 -n 1 -t 1:00:00 -p math-alderaan /bin/bash -l
+    `srun --pty -N 1 -n 1 -t 1:00:00 -p math-alderaan /bin/bash -l`
 on math-alderaan.
-This line will start an interactive shell job on one alderaan core for one hour max and transfer you to that shell session.
+This command will start an interactive shell job on one alderaan core for one hour max and transfer you to that shell session.

-* You need to run in [Python](../python) with custom environments.
+* If you need to run in [Python](../python) with custom environments.

 * Sorry the graphical web access for Jupyterhub, Rstudio, remote desktop, etc., does not work yet.